zhi4chi2/software/software/git/progit/git-basics.md

     me@mypc:~/test$

+### git difftool
 > There is another way to look at these diffs if you prefer a graphical or external diff viewing program instead.
 If you run `git difftool` instead of `git diff`, you can view any of these diffs in software like emerge, vimdiff and many more (including commercial products).
-Run `git difftool --tool-help` to see what is available on your system.

-### git difftool
 执行

     git difftool